fenago/intro-ruby/lab_guides/Lab_8.md

 ============

-In the previous chapter, we learned about extending the functionality of our application with gems, interacting with the filesystem with the `File` and `IO` classes, importing external data using CSV files, and how to wrap all this up in a nicely encapsulated
+In the previous lab, we learned about extending the functionality of our application with gems, interacting with the filesystem with the `File` and `IO` classes, importing external data using CSV files, and how to wrap all this up in a nicely encapsulated